 A database column has many items for validation and updates.
-In the last tutorial, we discussed how to update table value/s.
-Here let’s see how we can update column attributes or data types in Laravel.
+In the previous tutorial, we discussed how to update table value/s.
+Let’s learn here on how to update column attributes or data types in Laravel.

 Schema::table('users', function (Blueprint $table) {